 No toy sabers, no Ultimate FX short saber, and No “Build your own” MR/Hasbro Light saber.
 Lightsaber can be a static prop (“hilt-only”) — attached blade, LED lights, and sound effects, are allowed but not required.
 Double-blade sabers are allowed.
 A clip if it’s a belt hanging or you have removable blade (see clip section for acceptable options) We also do not permit a lightsaber known as a canon lightsaber on any custom costume.

 A Covertec clip, D-Ring clip or any other Star Wars looking clip is present to secure the lightsaber.
 It is attached to the belt.
 This is a costume requirement.

 Leather or leather-like belt pouches.
 May match the color of the belt, or a color of your costume.
 Only 1 is required, but 2 or more is recommended.

-IF you feel your costume has met these requirements, you may head for the Dark Trials…
+If you feel your costume has met these requirements, Check out our Application Tutorial…